tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 PBTS introduces a new requirement for a process to accept a proposal: the proposal must be `timely`.
-It is a temporal requirement, associated with the following synchrony (that is, timing) [assumptions][model] regarding the behavior of processes and the network:
+It is a temporal requirement, associated with the following synchrony (that is, timing) [assumptions][sysmodel] regarding the behavior of processes and the network:

 - Synchronized clocks: the values simultaneously read from clocks of any two correct processes differ by at most `PRECISION`;
 - Bounded transmission delays: the real time interval between the sending of a proposal at a correct process, and the reception of the proposal at any correct process is upper bounded by `MSGDELAY`.